2020 in Fight Nights Global

-The year 2020 is the 10th year in the history of the Fight Nights Global, a mixed martial arts promotion based in Russia.
+The year 2020 was the 10th year in the history of the Fight Nights Global, a mixed martial arts promotion based in Russia.
 The company continues broadcasts through Match TV and Fight Network.

 List of events

 Festival Stepping into Immortality

 Festival Stepping into Immortality was a mixed martial arts event held by Fight Nights Global on March 1, 2020 at the Dynamo Palace Of Sports in Yekaterinburg, Russia.

 Fight Card

 MMA Festival: 75th Anniversary of the Great Victory

 MMA Festival: 75th Anniversary of the Great Victory was a mixed martial arts event held by Fight Nights Global on August 28, 2020 at the KSK Express in Rostov on Don, Russia.

 Fight Card

 Fight Nights Global & GFC: Abdulmanap Nurmagomedov Memory Tournament

 'Fight Nights Global & GFC: Abdulmanap Nurmagomedov Memory Tournament' was a mixed martial arts event held by Fight Nights Global on September 9, 2020 at the Irina Viner-Usmanova Gymnastics Palace in Moscow, Russia.